harshrai654/TnCAnalyzer/README.md

 Windows or Linux with Google Chrome

-## 4. Installing and Running Privee
+## 4. Installing and Running TnC Analyser

 Clone this repo at a convenient location, and load the folder as an unpacked extension within Google Chrome (Settings -> Extensions -> Load unpacked extension...).
 To run This extension go to the website with the privacy policy that you want to analyze and push the P button in the upper right hand corner of Google Chrome.
 The first ML classifier run takes one minute to analyze training data.